mincrmatt12/MSign/stm/README.md

 ```

 It is the only variable-length packet currently in the protocol.
 Data past the end of the payload but before the 16-byte cutoff should be interpreted as zero.

+### Other commands

+When either device sends the `RESET` command, both devices should reset.
+Usually sent by the ESP upon grabbing new configuration -- but the STM can also send it in rare cases.

+When either device sends the `PING` command, the other MUST respond with the `PONG` command, UNLESS the handshake has not been completed.

+The above three commands have no payload.

 ## Serial